-Senior Vice Commander-in-Chief Bauer: I suppose so, but that Senior Vice Commander in that case, I shall again have to would be considered debate and, in that case, I shall again have to ask the Junior Vice Commander-in-Chief to take this chair,
+Senior Vice Commander-in-Chief Bauer: I suppose but be considered debate and, in that case, I shall ask the Junior Vice Commander-in-Chief to take this chair.

-(Junior Vice Commander-in-Chief Riggs presides)
+(Junior Vice Commander-in-Chief Riggs presides).

-Senior Vice Commander-in-Chief Bauer: Brothers of the Com-Senior Vice Commander, it thought we should clear up the present regumandery-in-Chief, I thought had a Member, a Camp or a Department lations.
-This definitely says that a Member, a Camp or a Department lations.
-This definitely cars already said in my report, where members and can be suspended.
-As already said in my report, where members and can be suspended. can be suspended.
-As arready can be suspended.
-As a ca Camps are spread out of the Commander-in-Chief the power to enforced, this would give suspend them for such action.
-We had a case, in Massachuetts, of suspend them for such a suspend them for such a man who was breaking up a Camp and I discussed this matter with a man who was breaking the commander-in-the Commander-inthe Commander in Chief can stop dangerous action by a Member, Camp, or Department; and would enable him to really do something about such a situation
+Senior Vice Commander-in-Chief Bauer: Brothers of the Commandery-in-Chief, I thought we should clear up the present regulations.
+This definitely says that a Member, a Camp or a Department can be suspended.
+As already said in my report, where members and Camps are spread out over a large territory and regulations are not enforced, this would give the Commander-in-Chief the Dower to suspend them for such action.
+We had a case, in Massachuetts, of a man who was breaking up a Camp and I discussed this matter with the Commander-in-Chief.
+This simply says that the Commander-in-Chief can stop dangerous action by a Member, Camp, or Department: and would enable him to really do something about such a situation